New to the hobby? Here are the Basics

 Janitors.
 Adding a few snails and small hermit crabs will help keep your tank clean.
 The snails will eat algae that grows on the glass or rocks, as well as the hermits.
 They also will consume excess food and waste the accumulates in your tank, helping keep things clean.
 You can not add these janitors until your tank has fully cycled.
 If you see a snail that is upside down on the floor (or substrate) of your tank, take the time to flip it back over, or a hermit crab will eat it and take the shell as its new home.

 Caution when handling.
 Make sure your hands and your equipment are clean.
 Never put your hands in your tank if they have soap or hand lotion on them.
 Never clean any equipment with soap.
 Buy a new sponge that does not have “anti-mildew” additives, and keep it with your saltwater stuff, where it never will be used with soap accidentally.
 You can often times clean things with a mixture of common white vinegar and hot water, to remove calcium deposits.

 There is much more to learn as you become more familiar with your aquarium and its needs.
-This is just a brief overview to help you quickly see what is involved, and Reef Central endeavors to help everyone that wants to have a marine tank in their home.
-So come back often, and be sure to check out the Forums.
-Over 130,000 members access Reef Central to gain more knowledge and improve their own success rate with their tanks.
-Ask questions, use the “Search” option, and read as much as you can, and you too can be successful.
+This is just a brief overview to help you quickly see what is involved, and online forums are designed to help any that want to have marine tanks in their homes.
+Ask questions, use the search often, and read as much as you can, and you too can be successful.
 Which in turn will make your family happy with their own piece of the ocean.